Imagine having something so valuable and then all of a sudden, it’s gone. Imagine this is something that money cannot buy.

 I have a shirt which reads 5 out of 4 people are bad at math.
 I love this shirt for several reasons.
 One is because I was never good at math.
 Two is because I see this shirt as a representation of inaccurate thinking.
 I see this shirt as a connection to us and our thinking errors.

-The third reason I love this shirt is because this shows how easily words can trick the mind and something inaccurate can be seen as a notable fact.
+The third reason I love this shirt is because it shows how easily words can trick the mind and something inaccurate can be seen as a notable fact.

 Our personal math is important.